AAWO/VerilogDevEnv/README.md

 ### Supported targets

 - help       - prints help
-- checktools - verify if required tools are installed
+- checktools - verify if required tools are installed and can be run
 - sim        - runs simulation with iverilog (and optionally cocotb)
 - lint       - runs code linting with Verilator
-- synth      - runs synthesis with Yosys
+- synth      - runs synthesis with Yosys or Vivado
+- impl       - implement design with Vivado

 ### Defining parameters